What do I need to do to become a preceptor?

 4) Once you are enrolled, you are now a preceptor!

-How is the PTYS 297A workshop graded?
+How are the PTYS 297A or PTYS 397A workshops graded?

 The workshop letter grade is determined in the following way:

-- 33.3% of your final grade is based on the completion of agreed-upon preceptor duties in your supervising instructor's course (if you are not a preceptor, this portion is replaced by your professional development project)
+• 33.3% of your final grade is based on the completion of agreed-upon preceptor duties in your supervising instructor's course (if you are not a preceptor, this portion is replaced by your professional development project)